bibarsov/bibarsov.github.io/_posts/2018-11-17-generating-pi-number.md

 ```
 area(c) / area (s) = Pi / 4
 ```
-And the question is how to find the Pi number using only preciding formula.
+And the question is how to find the Pi number using only preceding formula.

-I'm tried to provide a straightforward solution and it looks like the following:
+I've tried to provide a straightforward solution and it looks like the following:

 ```java